AnomaMind: Agentic Time Series Anomaly Detection with Tool-Augmented Reasoning: Experiments

-Our framework consists of several specialized components.
-For fine-grained reasoning, we employ Qwen3-8B~\cite{bai2023qwen} as the backbone, while all other modules use grok-4 as the default LLM.
-The workflow is optimized via full fine-tuning within the agent-lightning framework, with a learning rate of $2 \times 10^{-5}$ and a batch size of 8, and trained on four NVIDIA A800 GPUs (80GB).
+We use Qwen3-8B~\cite{bai2023qwen} as the trainable backbone of the detection-specific policy and Gemini-3.1-flash as the general-purpose LLM for coarse localization, tool orchestration, and iterative refinement.
+The detection policy is optimized within the verl framework with a learning rate of $5 \times 10^{-6}$ and a batch size of 16 on four NVIDIA A800 GPUs (80GB).
 We follow official implementations and hyperparameters for all baselines.
-The goal of TSAD is to detect true anomalies while minimizing false alarms, requiring both high recall and precision.
-We therefore adopt F1 as the primary metric and additionally report Best-F1 by sweeping the detection threshold over a predefined range, following standard TSAD practice.
+AnomaMind segments each series into non-overlapping windows, with window sizes of 100 for Yahoo, 500 for WSD, and 1000 for KPI and IOPS.
+We evaluate AnomaMind under in-domain and cross-domain settings.
+The in-domain setting trains a separate model for each dataset, while the cross-domain setting trains a unified model on all training splits and evaluates it separately on each test split.
+Unless otherwise specified, ablation and exploration analyses use the cross-domain setting.
+We use F1 as the primary metric and additionally report Best-F1, AUC-PR, and Range-F1.
+For Best-F1 and AUC-PR, we sweep the confidence threshold of predicted intervals and compute the corresponding optimal F1 and precision-recall curve.